 UCB supports and promotes the principle of freedom of speech and expression within the law; a principle upon which all institutions of learning should be founded.
 It will ensure that all UCB staff and students have the freedom to put forward new ideas, to express their opinions and to question existing policy.
-All members of the UCB community should be aware of their personal responsibilities and obligations in complying with this Code of Practice, which can be accessed through UCB's website.
+All members of the UCB community should be aware of their personal responsibilities and obligations in complying with this Code of Practice on Freedom of Expression, which can be accessed through UCB's website.

-The Code shall apply to:
+The Code applies to: